AI for Data Analysis: Clean, Process, and Gain Insights in 2024

 OpenRefine with AI Assistants

 While not strictly an AI-native tool, OpenRefine is a powerful open-source data cleaning and transformation tool.
-With the addition of extensions like the Google Refine Reconciliation Service, you can leverage AI to match records to external knowledge graphs and automatically correct inconsistencies.
+With the addition of extensions like the Google Refine Reconciliation Service, you can AI to match records to external knowledge graphs and automatically correct inconsistencies.
 This allows you to standardize data formats, identify duplicates, and enrich your data with external information.
 This leverages AI indirectly, by connecting to external AI services.

 Use Case: Imagine you have a dataset of customer addresses with various formatting inconsistencies.
 OpenRefine, combined with an AI-powered reconciliation service, can automatically standardize address formats, correct misspellings, and even enrich the data with geographic coordinates.